bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

 Now we just need to bring the containers back up.

 Because we used ansible to start the service last time but brought down the system, we have a couple of options.
-- we could rerun of the ansible script from the manager node
+- we could rerun the ansible script from the manager node
 - we could manually start the service from the webserver node

 To mix things up, lets go ahead and connect directly with the webserver and manually start the service